dbhi/dbhi/README.md

 ---

-Should you want to install the tools natively on your host, the dockerfiles at [dbhi/containers](https://github.com/dbhi/containers) can be used as a reference.
-I.e., the same steps can be reproduced in a shell script.
+Should you want to install the tools natively on your host, the dockerfiles at [dbhi/containers](https://github.com/dbhi/containers) can be used as a reference (_i.e._, the same steps can be reproduced in a shell script).
 Nonetheless, please read the following notes carefully:

 - Ensure that all the libraries are built with `-fPIC` when building GHDL.
 - VUnit can be installed in a default location (e.g. `pip install vunit_hdl`), or: